 Overnight: Nairobi | Breakfast

 Nairobi - Masai Mara.
 We leave Nairobi early this morning and make our way to the famous Masai Mara National Reserve.
 The Mara is adjacent to the Serengeti, forming one of the world's last surviving great wildernesses.
-We will be travelling in specialised safari vehicles for this part of the tour for a more intimate wildlife-viewing experience, and will join up with our main vehicle later.
+We will be travelling in specialized safari vehicles for this part of the tour for a more intimate wildlife-viewing experience, and will join up with our main vehicle later.
 In the Masai Mara, we will be staying in twin-share pre-erected tents with ensuite facilities.

 During our time in the Mara, we enjoy morning and afternoon game drives in search of the huge herds of wildebeest, zebra, and antelope which inhabit the plains and the predators that hunt them.
 Also keep your eyes peeled for other iconic species like rhino, elephant and giraffe.
 We camp on the edge of the reserve, close to the action!